NikolausVico/MLcapstoneProject/README.md

 # Machine Learning
 This is the documentation for ML models.
-This model attempts to solve VRP problem, We use Reinforcement Learning - Deep Q Learning for this problem.
+This model attempts to solve VRP problem, We use Reinforcement Learning - Deep Q Network for this problem.

 ## Inputs and Outputs
 1. The inputs are longitude and latitude coordinates, which will be taken from Open Street Maps(OSM) API